varnish/varnish-wiki/source/content/tutorials/varnish/varnish_test.rst

   :language: VCL

-You may have noticed VarnishTest preparing, executing
+You may have noticed varnishtest preparing, executing

 Some resources to look at for `VarnishTest`_
 ---------------------------------------------

-If you want to try out the testcases available with VarnishTest, `clone`_ the `varnish-cache repository from github`_ and visit the folder:
+If you want to try out the test cases available with varnishtest, `clone`_ the `varnish-cache repository from github`_ and visit the folder:

 .. code-block:: bash